bekk/aws-workshop/README.md

     }
     ```

 This provisions up a S3 bucket that can store anything.
-For this to serve a static site, we need to enable static site hosting and public access to the objects in the bucket:
+For us to add our frontend files to the bucket, we need to enable public object creation in the bucket and allow all accounts to upload objects.

     ```terraform
-    resource "aws_s3_bucket_website_configuration" "frontend" {
+    resource "aws_s3_bucket_ownership_controls" "frontend" {
         bucket = aws_s3_bucket.frontend.id
-        index_document {
-            suffix = "index.html"
-        }
-    }

-    resource "aws_s3_bucket_ownership_controls" "example" {
-        bucket = aws_s3_bucket.frontend.id
         rule {
-            object_ownership = "BucketOwnerPreferred"
+            object_ownership = "ObjectWriter"
         }
     }

-    resource "aws_s3_bucket_public_access_block" "example" {
+    resource "aws_s3_bucket_public_access_block" "frontend" {
         bucket = aws_s3_bucket.frontend.id
         block_public_acls       = false
-        restrict_public_buckets = false
     }
     ```